 Busyness strangles meaningful, life-giving relationships.
-Hurried people simply don’t have the space to maintain friendships or invest in building new ones.
+Hurried people simply don’t have the space to maintain friendships or invest in new ones.

 I’ve seen this in my life.
-Between work, kids, and family, I’ll go weeks, months even, without calling my best friends…and not even realize it.
+Between work, kids, and family, I’ll go weeks, months even, without calling my best friends…and not realize it.

 Love isn’t rushed.
 Great marriages, the ones I see looking at my grandparents, the ones filled with peace and joy and hope, they take years.
 But, let’s be honest, we don’t have years.
 And I wonder how many divorces and broken homes are the product of impatience?

 Then there are kids.
-Kids might suffer more than anyone from our lust-filled affair with busyness and hurry.
+Kids might suffer more than anyone from our busyness and hurry.
 As a father of two, I feel it’s my duty to protect my boys from boredom.
-But, today, as they put socks on their hands, running frantically through the house trying to catch a flying monster, I wondered if I needed a 3 and 4-year-old to protect me.
+But, today, as they put socks on their hands, running frantically through the house trying to catch a flying monster, I wonder if I need a 3 and 4-year-old to protect me.